 Reddit u/magadrac posted photos of his improvements after the 6th microdermabrasion session:

 Due to the intense exfoliation process, the skin may be pink within the next few hours right after the procedure, but it will then regain its’ natural color.

 Note that the best home microdermabrasion machines are usually less aggressive, compared to the professional ones, used by aestheticians in beauty salons.
-However, over-exfoliating the skin may become the factor making the procedure painful.
-If microdermabrasion is performed more often than it was recommended (each device comes with a product manual, which indicates how often it should be used, depending on the power used) it may irritate, even inflame the skin.
+Note that over-exfoliating the skin may become the factor in making the procedure painful.
+If microdermabrasion is performed more often than it was recommended (each device comes with a product manual, which indicates how often it should be used, depending on the intensity applied) it may irritate, even inflame the skin.

 Like any other skincare procedure, overdoing is not good.
 Overusing a microdermabrasion device may lead to post-inflammatory hyperpigmentation of the skin.
-This leads to the overproduction of melanin in the skin cells, which results in darkened skin spots with different shapes and sizes – something you should try to avoid.
+This leads to the overproduction of melanin in the skin cells, which results in darkened skin spots with different shapes and sizes – something you should deffinitely avoid.

-Patients, suffering from severe acne should avoid microdermabrasion, as it will additionally irritate the (already irritated) skin.
+People, suffering severe acne should avoid microdermabrasion, as it will additionally irritate the (already irritated) skin.
 Such procedure will only spread the bacteria, while the tip passes through the skin.
 Basically, if you have pus-filled cystic acne, the first thing you need to do is to eliminate the initial problem.
-This usually requires a course of corticosteroid or hormone treatment.
+This usually requires a course of corticosteroid or hormone therapy.